kevin1024/django-npm/README.md

 # django-npm

-Want to use npm modules in your django project without vendoring them? django-pm serves as a wrapper around the npm command-line program as well as a staticfiles finder.
+Want to use npm modules in your django project without vendoring them? django-npm serves as a wrapper around the npm command-line program as well as a staticfiles finder.

 ## Installation